JackDuluoz/RentProof/README.md

 **RentProof is a rent accountability app that tracks user-supplied market data.**

-The idea behind the project is for unbiased members of the public to contribute rental price data so that a detailed history of rental prices can be established for indivdual properties and regional markets.
+The idea behind the project is for unbiased members of the public to contribute rental price data so that a detailed history of rental prices can be established for individual properties and regional markets.
 This empowers renters by providing them with a single repository for rental price data so they can quickly identify high-performing from low-performing properties over time.
 In the spirit of the app, RentProof is designed as a not-for-profit service that could be pitched to interested agencies in the public sector.

 ## Project Screenshots